lowRISC/opentitan/doc/security/logical_security_model/index.md

 ### Silicon Creator

 The Silicon Creator is the **logical entity**, or **logical collection of entities** that manufactures, packages, tests and provisions the chip with its first identity.
-This **"Creator Identity"** is a cryptographically unique seed that proves the chip has been properly manufactured, tested, provisioned and is thus authentic.
+This **"Creator Identity"** is a cryptographically produced unique seed that proves the chip has been properly manufactured, tested, provisioned and is thus authentic.

 The creator may be a collection of different entities.
 For example: